i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 }
 ```

-Responsibility of this class is to get them from the transport level (e.g. deserialize), see on input events and make decisions about them.
-It is the place where event can be skipped.
+Responsibility of this class is to get events from a transport level (e.g. deserialize), analyze input events and make decisions about them.
+It is the place where inessential events can be skipped.

 Next, an implementation of `IMessageProcessingHandler` should be created to handle accumulated events.
 But as end users we don't need to implement this interface by our own, **NuClear River** already have an appropriate implementation.
 Let's take a look at the following code, just to understand the whole idea: